 Windows shell reads XML processing instructions

-Tuesday 28 June 2005This is more than 19 years old.
+Tuesday 28 June 2005This is over 19 years old.
 Be careful.

 I was looking at a file with an extension of .xml in the Windows explorer today.
 It had an unfamiliar icon associated with it.
 I tried dragging it onto Internet Explorer to see the XML, and was asked if I wanted to open it.
 I answered yes, and Office Infopath opened!
 “Since when does Infopath own .xml files?”
 I wondered.
 I’d never used Infopath before, and hadn’t recently installed it or anything.